dsumme-ai/BCapstone/README.md

 3. **Portfolio Metrics**: Metrics like the Sharpe Ratio and Maximum Drawdown were applied during backtesting to assess the model's impact on investment performance.

 ### **Findings**
-- XGBoost consistently outperformed other models in classification tasks.
+- XGBoost consistently outperformed other models in classification tasks (~94%).
 - Feature engineering significantly improved model accuracy, with lagged and rolling features playing a critical role.

 ---